MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   using the same phoneme set used by the
   `CMU Pronouncing Dictionary <http://www.speech.cs.cmu.edu/cgi-bin/cmudict>`_

-The speech data should be provided in the form of raw 48 kHz 16-bit audio files, which are essentially just wav files with the header information removed.
+The speech data should be provided in the form of 48 kHz 16-bit mono wav files.

 Modifications from the official version
 ---------------------------------------